msaltnet/smtm/README-en_us.md

 ```

 ### Make config file for mass simulation
-run with mode and simulation setting parameters
+Run with a mass simulation configuration file.
+The configuration file is in JSON format and can be generated directly through a text editor or via a command.

 ```
 python -m smtm --mode 5 --budget 50000 --title SMA_6H_week --strategy 1 --currency ETH --from_dash_to 210804.000000-210811.000000 --offset 360 --file generated_config.json
 ```

-## Architecture
+## Software Architecture
 Layered architecture

 | Layer | Module | Role |